jocosocial/twitarr/rest_documentation.md

     ```
     {
         "status": "error",
-        "error": "Invalid reaction: type}" # type will be replaced with the posted type
+        "error": "Invalid reaction: type" # type will be replaced with the posted type
     }
     ```